noelfoka/portfolio-Microverse-version/README.md

 # 📖 Portfolio-mobile-version <a name="about-project"></a>

-**portfolio-mibile** is my first microverse project which allows me to deepen my skills in my learning of web development
+**portfolio-mibile** is my first microverse project which allows me to deepen my skills in my learning of web development.

 ## 🛠 Built With <a name="built-with"></a>